-Abatement technology used to meet the current Low Emission Zone (LEZ) standards will not be enough to meet the tougher Euro VI emissions standards for LEZ coming on 26 October 2020.
+Abatement technology used to meet the current Low Emission Zone (LEZ) standards will not be enough to meet the tougher Euro VI emissions standards for LEZ coming in 2021.

 Manufacturers of abatement equipment need to get their equipment accredited by one of our recognised certification bodies before it can be added to the list of approved devices available to operators.
 This ensures that approved filters meet minimum technical standards and that vehicles fitting these approved filters meet the LEZ emissions standards.